Skills: Adobe InDesign, Adobe Illustrator, Adobe Photoshop, Adobe Lightroom.

 WordPress launched when I was 13 and took full advantage of the concept of “themes” for websites.
 Since then, I’ve used WordPress consistently to design blogs, news sites, and portfolios – originally coding my own themes, and then when advanced themes became available for purchase, often modifying and expanding on others’ designs.
 I have 15+ years of experience writing HTML, and since I learned the old-fashioned way in Notepad, I am comfortable problem solving and acting as a resource for web-related projects in my community.

-I love using my passion for aesthetics, code, and user experience design to help other people and make the world a better place.
+I love using my passion for aesthetics, code, and user experience design to help other people.